f1zm0/hades/README.md

 ### Direct syscall version

 In the latest release, direct syscall capabilities have been replaced by indirect syscalls provided by [acheron](https://github.com/f1zm0/acheron).
-If for some reason you want to use the previous version of the loader that used direct syscalls, you need to explicitly pass the `direct-syscall` tag to the compiler, which will figure out what files needs to be included and excluded from the build.
+If for some reason you want to use the previous version of the loader that used direct syscalls, you need to explicitly pass the `direct_syscalls` tag to the compiler, which will figure out what files needs to be included and excluded from the build.

 ```sh
 GOOS=windows GOARCH=amd64 go build -ldflags "-s -w" -tags='direct_syscalls' -o dist/hades_directsys.exe cmd/hades/main.go